1kagro/serverless-sqlalchemy-logapi/README.md

 --------------

 * Python 3.6+
-* A secret for database connection in AWS Secrets Manager `dbr/stage` (stage is the environment, for example: dev, qa, prod) `dbw/stage` (stage is the environment, for example: dev, qa, prod)
+* A secret for database connection in AWS Secrets Manager with the following structure:
+`stage/dbr{APP}` (stage is the environment, for example: dev, qa, prod) `stage/dbw{APP}` (stage is the environment, for example: dev, qa, prod) `APP` (name of the application)\
+**Example:** dev/dbr-myapp, pdn/dbw-myapp\
+The APP is equal to -myapp and environment variable must be set in the serverless environment section.

 ```json
 {
   "username": "user",